jlemmon/vrops-event-echo/README.md

 Start the server using the following commands:

 ```
-export HEC_URL=https:<your instance>/services/collector
-export HEC_TOKEN=<your security token>
 flask run
 ```

-By default, all attributes of the alert are sent as key-value pairs.
+By default, all attributes of the alert are printed as key-value pairs.
 If you want to change the format, you may set the ```HEC_FORMAT``` environment variable.
 It accepts a Python format string that maps to the attributes of the alert.
 For example: